 Other options?
-If you're in the US, there's the Sony 4K Ultra HD Media Player, which went on sale in July 2013 for $700.
+If you're in the US, there's the Sony 4K Ultra HD Media Player, which went on sale in July 2013 for $700, and has since been followed by the FMP-X5 media player, which can bring 4K streaming content to 2012 and 2013 TVs.

 The FMP-X1 server comes pre-loaded with ten 4K films, has a 2TB hard drive, HDMI and USB connections and connects to your network via an Ethernet connection.

 And it sounds like you'll need that wired connection for accessing Sony's 4K download service.
 Officially called Sony Video Unlimited 4K, the download service is live in the US and promises to be the world's first and only network service to give access to a constantly updated library of 4K films and TV shows.

 The downside?
 There are currently "no plans" for a UK release.
 We suspect rights issues are the problem, or perhaps Sony is just waiting until the time is right.
 We shall see.